greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   The name of an existing index.

 storage_parameter
 :   The name of a table storage parameter.
+Refer to the [Storage Parameters](CREATE_TABLE.html#storage_parameters) section on the `CREATE TABLE` reference page for a list of parameters.

 value
 :   The new value for the a table storage parameter.
 This might be a number or a word, depending on the parameter.